tarwn/lessthandot-hugo/blogs/content/posts/2017-06-20-elasticsearch-and-my-setup-part-1-the-why-and-the-how.md

 # Why?

-This will create 5 servers for which you will need a lot of memory to run them 3\*24GB and 2\*8GB that's… a lot of memory.
+This will create 5 servers for which you will need a lot of memory to run them 3\*24GB and 2\*8GB that's... a lot of memory.
 So why do the elasticsearch servers have so much RAM.
 Becuase that's what I found on the internet to be the best.
 12GB for elastic and 12GB for the full text index engine.
 I only have a few million documents a day and have yet to see it use all the memory.

 The disks on the servers are 200GB.
 And they use 4vCPUs.
 But since this is a script you can change all this.